As women, we tend to think about the future a lot. I know I’m not the only one. But it has come to my attention that not all men are the same!

 14 – Is there something we are moving towards that makes you uncomfortable or worried?

-Is there something you’re moving towards that makes you uncomfortable or worried?
+Is there something you’re moving toward that makes you uncomfortable or worried?

 15 – What do you want to achieve in the next 1 year (5 years, 10 years etc)?